Around Tumut

 The Tumut & District Historical Society Museum

-Once you’ve found your accommodation in Tumut at Elm Cottage, and it comes to planning your holiday, the Tumut Museum, located just 20 minutes from Elm Cottage, is a sure inclusion.
+Once you’ve found your accommodation in Tumut at Elm Cottage, and when it comes to planning your holiday, the Tumut Museum, located just 20 minutes from Elm Cottage, is a sure inclusion.

-Exhibiting collections since 1975, the Tumut Museum was formed by the Tumut & District Historical Society in 1962, and opened in its present Capper Street location in 1979.
+Exhibiting collections since 1975, the Tumut Museum was formed by the Tumut & District Historical Society in 1962 and opened in its present Capper Street location in 1979.

 The Museum’s focus is on its large collection of Miles Franklin memorabilia, historical photographs and agricultural machinery items from around the Tumut district, and is currently planning a “Doctors, Nurses and Midwives” exhibition, as well as collecting material to publish “Tumut – The Early Years”.